gatsbyjs/gatsby/packages/gatsby-source-wordpress/README.md

 ### Image processing

-To use image processing you need `gatsby-transformer-sharp` and `gatsby-plugin-sharp` in your `gatsby-config.js`.
+To use image processing you need `gatsby-transformer-sharp`, `gatsby-plugin-sharp` and their dependencies `gatsby-image` and `gatsby-source-filesystem` in your `gatsby-config.js`.

 You can apply image processing to: